-Watching urban surfing in the Englischer Garten
+Watch some urban surfing in the Englischer Garten

-Even if, like us, you have absolutely zero interest in water sports, you should pop over to the bridge outside the Haus der Kunst to see some surfing on the Eisbach, a side branch of the river Isar.
+Even if, like me, you have absolutely zero interest in water sports, you should pop over to the bridge outside the Haus der Kunst to see some surfing on the Eisbach, a side branch of the river Isar.
 It’s done on a man-made wave.

 We’ve sat and watched surfers in the sea on a few holidays, but we noticed how much more successful they were on this wave.
 They actually managed to stay up for a fair amount of time.

 Still don’t see the appeal, but it’s worth a look – and of course had a glorious backdrop of autumn colour.

 One of our days in Munich, we decided to do a day trip to the fairytale Landsberg am Lech.

 I can’t put into words how cute that town was.
 GO.